GAO8A/gao8a.github.io/README.md

 # gao8a.github.io

 Personal site.
-Template free, hand-made as an excercise for css-grid.
+Template free, hand-rolled as an excercise for css-grid.